-There you have it, four SEO keyword research tools you can use that are completely free!
+There you have it, our favorite SEO keyword research tools you can use that are completely free!

-There are so many different tools out there, but these four have been some of our favorites.
-They are also user-friendly, and easy to understand when thinking about SEO for beginners.
+There are so many different tools out there, but these have been some of our favorites.
+They are also user-friendly, and easy to understand regardless of how advanced your SEO skills are.
 Finding free resources you actually enjoy using, feels like hitting the jackpot for any entrepreneur or small business owner.
-Each tool we noted above won’t give you everything in one spot unless you paid for a plan.
+Some of these research tools we noted above won’t give you everything in one spot unless you pay for a plan.
 But leveraging two of these tools when researching keywords will help paint a bigger picture.
 We truly do love all of these tools and bounce in and out of each of them when we are researching for our own content calendar.

 Our final tip for you in keyword researching is to batch work this content.
 For example, outline the next 5-10 blog posts you plan to write.
 Open up each of these tools in a new tab and get to work.
 You’ll find that once you’ve identified all your keywords in advance, the content building becomes a lot easier!